openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.bluez/README.md

 # Bluetooth BlueZ Adapter

-This extension supports Bluetooth access via BlueZ on Linux (ARMv6hf).
+This extension supports Bluetooth access via BlueZ and DBus on Linux.
+This is architecture agnostic and uses Unix Sockets.

 # Setup